 Scope

 This Recommendation identifies specific radio interface standards of vehicle-to-vehicle and vehicle-to-infrastructure communications for Intelligent Transport System applications.
-The technical and operational characteristics described in this Recommendation are based on current and existing frequency bands already in use for Intelligent Transport Systems (ITS) and the applications in the mobile service.
+The technical and operational characteristics described in this Recommendation are based on current Intelligent Transport Systems (ITS) applications in the mobile service.

 Keywords